Harusan23/golang_programming/README.md

 # golang_programming
-These're my practicing for programming and problems solving skills
+These are my practicing programming and problem-solving skills

+## These problems are from LeetCode
+My LeetCode profile is https://leetcode.com/u/user0280t/